phokchanrithisak/OmniVirtVRPlayer-Unity-Example/README.md

 ### Player Callback

-Any change on the player could be detected by registering a callback function like this.
+Any change on the player could be detected by registering a callback function in the pattern like this.

 ```csharp
 void Start () {